A selection of posters and flyers

 The 1 in 12 Club Open House

-On Sunday 15 of June, the 1 in 12 club will be delivering a free afternoon and evening of solidarity enthused fun – from 2pm onwards, all welcome.
+On Sunday 15 of June, the 1 in 12 club delivered a free afternoon and evening of solidarity enthused fun.

 Credits

-Everything for Everyone! is produced by Capsule’s Home of Metal, working in partnership with the 1 in 12 Club for Bradford 2025 UK City of Culture.
-It’s part of a wider archive project celebrating the legacy and impact of the 1 in 12 Club by collating memories and related ephemera.
+Everything for Everyone! was produced by Capsule’s Home of Metal, working in partnership with the 1 in 12 Club for Bradford 2025 UK City of Culture.
+It was part of a wider archive project celebrating the legacy and impact of the 1 in 12 Club by collating memories and related ephemera.

 Past event